Sakampavankumar/Logistic-Regression-Prediction/README.md

 Logistic regression was developed by statistician David Cox in 1958.The binary logistic model is used to estimate the probability of a binary response based on one or more predictor (or independent) variables (features).
 It allows one to say that the presence of a risk factor increases the odds of a given outcome by a specific factor.
 The model is a direct probability model and not a classifier.

+##Logistic Regression Assumptions:

+   - Binary logistic regression requires the dependent variable to be binary.
+   - For a binary regression, the factor level 1 of the dependent variable should represent the desired outcome.
+   - Only the meaningful variables should be included.
+   - The independent variables should be independent of each other.
+That is, the model should have little or no
+      multicollinearity.
+   - The independent variables are linearly related to the log odds.
+   - Logistic regression requires quite large sample sizes.

 Logistic regression generates the coefficients (and its standard errors and significance levels) of a formula to predict a logit transformation of the probability of presence of the characteristic of interest: